-At first glance, the front and back courtyard look as though entirely open to one another.
-However, under the reflection and refraction of light on the wrinkles and undulation of the glass cloak facade, the imagery becomes blurry and ambiguous.
-Reality is altered, the apparent transparency of the glass is subverted, the perception of a poetic space is only illusory.
+On first glance, the front and back courtyard look as though completely open to one another.
+However, under the reflection and refraction of light on the wrinkles and undulation of the glass cloak facade, imagery becomes blurry and ambiguous.
+Reality is altered, the apparent transparency of glass is subverted, the perception of a poetic space is only illusory.

 Spatialization of the skin:

 The brutal winters of the Chinese North informed the traditional entrance foyer in Northern Chinese residences (cross- ventilation is prohibited architecturally).
 The concave bowl on the axis of the force field is spatialized on the glass cloak facade, forming a ceremonial entrance as well as a foyer adhering to tradition.
 Inside the main building, two massive glass optical instruments divide the space into a reception area and reading area.
 Looking out from the two dioramic lenses, an ancient way of living that is so closely tied to the architecture of the courtyard house presents itself, an image that is not of the past nor the future, a simulacrum that is not of reality nor fantasy.